Thermalization of gluons in spatially homogeneous systems: Initially over-populated systems

 In the above parametric analysis, momentum broadening due to multiple elastic scatterings plays a major role.
 The main role of the soft sector during stage 2 is, instead, to effectively reduce the number of gluons as mandated by energy conservation.
 Different theories such as kinetic theory and classical statistical field theory are different in soft modes, which, however, do not dominate the increment of the hard gluon momentum.
 Therefore, the scaling laws in eq.~(\ref{eq:macsOverII}) is insensitive to the soft sector.
-This gives a consistent explanation of the universality of such a scaling fixed-point solution previously discovered both in classical statistical field simulations~\cite{Berges:2012ev, Schlichting:2012es, Kurkela:2012hp} and EKT ~\cite{AbraaoYork:2014hbk, Kurkela:2014tea, Du:2020dvp}.
+This gives a consistent explanation of the universality of such a scaling solution and its insensitivity to initial conditions as previously discovered both in classical statistical field simulations~\cite{Berges:2012ev, Schlichting:2012es, Kurkela:2012hp} and EKT ~\cite{AbraaoYork:2014hbk, Kurkela:2014tea, Du:2020dvp}.

-The two plots of fig.~\ref{fig:scaling_over} show another confirmation of the universality of such a non-thermal fixed-point solution.
+The two plots of fig.~\ref{fig:scaling_over} show another confirmation of the universality of such a scaling solution.
 The left panel shows the time evolution of $n, \hat{q}, m_D^2$ and $T_*$ for $f_0=20$ and $ \alpha_s = 0.05$ in BEDA without the inelastic kernel.
 Our parametric estimates for stage 2, based only on momentum broadening and energy conservation, are also valid in this case (see also ref.~\cite{Blaizot:2011xf}).
 This plot shows the first numerical confirmation of such scaling laws without the inelastic scattering.
-As shown in ref.~\cite{Blaizot:2014jna}, the Boltzmann equation demands that a macroscopic number of gluons flow out of the system at $p=0$ at time $t\gtrsim\,t_c\propto (\alpha_s f_0)^{-2}Q^{-1}$. $t_c$ is now understood to be the starting time of such a non-thermal fixed-point solution.
+As shown in ref.~\cite{Blaizot:2014jna}, the Boltzmann equation demands that a macroscopic number of gluons flow out of the system at $p=0$ at time $t\gtrsim\,t_c\propto (\alpha_s f_0)^{-2}Q^{-1}$. $t_c$ is now understood to be the starting time of such a non-thermal scaling solution.
 The right panel of this figure shows the scaling behaviors in these quantities for $f_0=100$ and $\alpha_s=0.01$ as a solution of the BEDA including both the elastic kernel and the inelastic kernel with the LPM effect.
 The two plots also show that the range of $t$ for $f$ to fit the scaling laws becomes wider for larger $f_0$ or, equivalently, smaller $\alpha_s$ when $\alpha_s\,f_0$ is kept fixed.
 In both cases, the parametric estimates in eqs. (\ref{eq:macsOverI}) and (\ref{eq:macsOverII}) capture the qualitative features of the entire equilibration process.